isomerpages/moe-mahabodhisch/_departments/Mathematics | 数学/Programmes.md

 </p>
 <p>The Mathematics Department seeks to instil joy in learning Mathematics
 through play, logical thinking games, and puzzles.
-To foster positive learning dispositions while strengthening puils’ problem-solving and logical thinking skills, a Math Corner featuring logical thinking games and puzzles was launched during the Math Fiesta in Term 2, 2025.
+To foster positive learning dispositions while strengthening pupils’ problem-solving and logical thinking skills, a Math Corner featuring logical thinking games and puzzles was launched during the Math Fiesta in Term 2, 2025.
 From 2026 onwards, pupils regularly utilise the Math Corner during recess, providing opportunities